jiribrejcha/wifi-vendor-lookup/README.md

-# Wi-Fi Vendor Lookup Shortcut
+# Wi-Fi Vendor Lookup Apple iOS Shortcut
 Wi-Fi Vendor Lookup tool is an Apple iOS Shortcut for iPhones/iPads.
 It allows you to quickly check who the vendor of an access point.
 Very useful when the AP is not visibly installed.

 ## How to install